megaease/easeagent/doc/development-guide.md

 Before we look at the concrete implementation, let's briefly introduce the core concepts in Tracing, Trace and Span.

-As shown above, a Trace represents a complete transaction, containing multiple Spans, A-E; a Span represents an independent service sub-unit of a complete transaction, such as a database request, a method call or an external request; Trace is a logical concept only, and is represented by the traceId in the Span, and there are multiple Spans with the same traceId forming a directed acyclic graph.
+As shown above, a Trace represents a complete transaction, containing multiple Spans, A-E; a Span represents an independent service sub-unit of a complete transaction, such as a database request, a method call or an external request; Trace is a logical concept only and is represented by the `traceId` in the Span, and there are multiple Spans with the same `traceId` forming a directed acyclic graph.

 A more concrete illustration of the Span concept and interface comes from a concrete sample of data in OpenZipkin format.
 ![image](./images/zipkin-span.jpg)
 In the above data, `id` is the unique id of the current `Span`; `traceId` represents the unique id of the `trace` of the current transaction request, often directly using the id of the first Span, like Span-A's id in the above figure; `parentId` represents the id of the parent Span, like B's `parentId` in the above figure is the `id` of Span-A; for more specific details can be found in Openzipkin's documentation.

-It is clear that the key point in the development of the Tracing plugin is the generation and reporting of Span.
+The key point in the development of the Tracing plugin is the generation and reporting of Span.
 So what interface does EaseAgent use to provide the generation and reporting of Spans?

 ### Context Overview